-If your call-to-action button isn’t getting enough traffic due to its positioning on the screen, your heatmap will help you to move it into a place with higher traffic, where it is more likely to be seen and interacted with.
+If your call-to-action button isn’t getting enough traffic due to its positioning on the screen, your heatmap will help you to move it into a place with higher traffic, where it is more likely to drive conversions.

 This may sound a bit strange but bear with us here: your content can also be too hot.
-You want your visitors to be looking at the principle visual elements, such as your key messaging and your call-to-actions.
-You may find that users are becoming distracted with other elements on screen which are taking the attention away from your main call-to-action.
+You want your visitors to be looking at the principal visual elements, such as your key messaging and your call to action.
+You may find that users are becoming distracted by other elements on the screen which are taking their attention away from your main call to action.

 If users are becoming distracted by less important design elements, you may need to soften or remove these to reduce distraction and help direct attention to where you want it to be.